grafana/agent/docs/sources/configuration/integrations/ebpf-config.md

 on your host, like being on a kernel version >4.1, specific kernel flags being enabled, plus having superuser access.

+To enable the integration, you'll need to build the Agent from source and pass the `-tags=withebpf` flag.

 Currently, the exporter only supports `kprobes`, that is kernel-space probes.